shumwaymark/sentinelcam/docs/YingYangRanch_Changes.rst

 --------------------------------

 The publishing settings described above are only applied once per **imagenode**.
-This insures that any given node will have only a single logging publisher, and single image publisher.
-It may be desirable to have multiple cameras on a single node, each with a different perspective.
+This insures that any given node will have only a single logging publisher and single image publisher, each binding to a single port.

-The publising settings described above only need to be supplied once, duplicate entries for these will be ignored.
+It may be desirable to have multiple cameras on a individual node, each with a different perspective.

+When using multiple cameras, only the port number specified for the first entry in the YAML file is used for publishing.
+Port numbers on any additional entries in the YAML file are ignored.
+Keep these the same for consistency in such cases to help reduce confusion when reviewing the configuration.

-Be aware that when simultaneously publishing from multiple cameras on a single node, image frames from each camera will be interleaved in the stream.
-The **camwatcher** is aware of this, and always filters by ``viewname`` when subscribing to a video stream.
+Be aware that when simultaneously publishing from multiple cameras on any individual node, image frames from each camera will be interleaved in the stream.
+The **camwatcher** is aware of this, and always filters by ``viewname`` when subscribing to an image stream.

 This is possible because the **imageZMQ** library is designed to send and receive payloads that are (text, image) tuples where the first element is a string with an application specific value.